RetroDECK/ES-DE/USERGUIDE.md

 **System volume**

-As the name implies, this sets the overall system volume and not the volume specifically for ES.
+As the name implies, this sets the overall system volume and not the volume specifically for ES-DE.

 **Play audio for video files in gamelist views**